-The Harrison County Glades - which include Buena Vista Glade, Teeple Glade, Mosquito Creek and Klinstiver Glade - are nestled in the wooded bluffs and ridges of Southern Indiana.
+The Harrison County Glades—which include Buena Vista Glade, Rabbit Hash Glade, Mosquito Creek and Klinstiver Glade—are nestled in the wooded bluffs and ridges of Southern Indiana.
 This natural community is defined by the limestone bedrock that underpins the entire area and occasionally erupts onto the surface at the glades, splintered by freezing and thawing.
-These openings are often filled with sun, but lack on soil and water making it difficult for trees to take root and survive.
-However some of Indiana's oldest trees, well over a century in age but only a foot thick, can be found where the forest meets the glade.
+These openings are often filled with sun, but lack soil and water, making it difficult for trees to take root and survive.
+However, some of Indiana's oldest trees, well over a century in age but only a foot thick, can be found where the forest meets the glade.

 Indiana Heritage Trust & Division of Nature Preserves

 What The Nature Conservancy is Doing/has Done